 Where once there was a dumping ground, township tourism pioneer Lebo Malepa, of the eponymous backpackers, envisaged a park.
-Together with the neighbours Lebo's have created a quiet, green space where local children could play and visitors could relax with a plate of home-cooked food.
+Together with the neighbours Lebo's have created a quiet, green space where local children can play safely and visitors relax with a plate of home-cooked food.
 Lunch is simple, wholesome, South African.
-A central wood fire is stoked and a set of potjies (South African cast-iron pots) are filled with a selection of delicious freshly prepared curries (chicken, beef or vegetarian) for lunch, which you can fire up with plenty of homemade achar.
+A central wood fire is stoked and a set of potjies (South African cast-iron pots) are filled with a selection of delicious freshly prepared curries (chicken, beef or vegetarian) for lunch, which you can spice up with plenty of homemade mango achar.
 Where: Lebo's Soweto Backpackers, 10823A Pooe St (cnr Ramushu St), Orlando West, Soweto

-Sette Bello tucked into The Italian Club in Bedfordview, overlooks the club's green sports fields with is a sizeable wraparound terrace.
-The food is super tasty classic Italian (and how could it not be considering the location), and the atmosphere lively.
-Order the excellent pasta dishes (the puttanesca is a particular highlight) and wood-fired pizzas and pick up some treats at the deli.
+Sette Bello tucked into The Italian Club in Bedfordview, overlooks the club's green sports fields with a sizeable wraparound terrace.
+The food is super tasty classic Italian (and how could it not be considering the location?), and the atmosphere lively.
+Order the excellent pasta dishes (the puttanesca is a particular highlight) and wood-fired pizzas and pick up some treats at the deli before you head home.
 Where:7 Marais Rd, Bedfordview.

 While this flashy shopping and dining precinct, built around a series of piazzas and wide-open walkways, is most certainly not a garden, in recent years Melrose Arch has gone to great efforts to bring the inside, outside.
 There are more than a dozen cafes and restaurants with huge terraces where you can sit outdoors.
-They've also recently added an additional astro-turfed area in the middle of the piazza (always the hub of the action) and set about pedestrianising parts of the precinct's streets.
+They've also recently added an additional astroturfed area in the middle of their two outdoor piazzas (always the hub of the action) and set about pedestrianising parts of the precinct's streets.
 If you are looking for outdoor seating and a lot of space, you are spoilt for choice.
 Favourites include The Grillhouse, Tashas, Mezeopoli, the French cafe Paul, Piza e Vino and the Halaal Turkish restaurant Istanbul Kebab.

-Named after Abu's Milk Bar in downtown Addis Ababa, Milk Bar in Parkmore is a quirky African-retro-styled café - think old-fashioned hand-painted barbershop signs and colourful African upholstery - that looks onto an adjoining sports club.
-The huge outdoor beer garden spreads out across a wide terrace and into the gardens under the trees, taking up far more space than the actual bar building itself.
-Serving casual cafe fare it's ideal for a weekend family lunch, especially with a jungle gym for the kids, and on warm evenings the beer garden swells to capacity, so it's advisable to arrive before sunset.
+Named after Abu's Milk Bar in downtown Addis Ababa, Milk Bar in Parkmore is a quirky African-retro-styled café, that looks onto an adjoining sports club.
+The colourful decor with its old-fashioned hand-painted barbershop signs and colourful African upholstery reflects the cafe-bars casual and friendly atmosphere.
+A huge outdoor beer garden spreads out across a wide terrace and into the gardens and under the trees, taking up far more space than the actual bar building itself.
+Serving casual cafe fare it's ideal for a weekend family lunch, especially with a jungle gym for the kids.
+On warm evenings the beer garden swells to capacity, so it's advisable to arrive before sunset.
 Where:Sandton Sports Club, 11 Holt St, Parkmore

 It's easy to miss this Nothern Italian influenced restaurant, hidden inside the rambling and secluded Acorn Lane estate on Rivonia Road just two blocks from Sandton City.
 The spacious house flows out into a large and picturesque courtyard and garden, perfect for lazy afternoon meals under the trees.
 If you are an anchovy fan: try the bell peppers served in traditional bagna caoda, a superb sauce of anchovies and garlic, or the deep-fried 'carozza' mozzarella sandwich served with rocket and anchovy sauce.
 The Cremalat deli next door is a must-visit for the finest Italian cheeses, made right here in Joburg.
 Where:61 Rivonia Rd, Sandhurst

-This casual Sandton Central bistro with its wraparound patio, copper bar and wooden interior and masses of greenery is a surprising and welcoming venue in the heart of Sandton Central, overlooking the verdant Mushroom Farm Park.
-During the 2020 lockdown the food menu got a major revamp, while the addition of a new beach-style beer garden area has helped cement its reputation as a popular venue for afternoon drinks.
+This lively Sandton Central bistro and bar with its wraparound patio, copper bar counter, wooden interior and masses of greenery is a surprising and welcoming breath of fresh air in the heart of Sandton Central, overlooking the verdant Mushroom Farm Park.
+A 2021 menu revamp and the addition of Sandton's best beach-style beer garden has helped further cement its reputation as a great venue for casual afternoon drinks.
 Where:Mushroom Farm Park, 125 Daisy St, Sandton Central

 This cute French-inspired cafe is actually twice as large as it appears, occupying an entire courtyard that is reached via the back of the cafe.
 The menu's French inspiration is found in its perfectly executed omelettes and galettes (a savoury French crepe made using buckwheat flour) each of which comes in six different combinations of fillings.
 Classic sweet crepes are also on the menu and there's a daily changing selection of cakes, pastries, fresh salads and sandwiches for lunch.
 Where:Cnr St Andrews St and Wrenrose Ave, Birdhaven